 Some of us just want the truth.
 Our search for the “right answer”—whether it’s the right firm, the right candidate, or just the right place for lunch—is tantamount.
-Right answers, of course, usually come from research, which is just another name for understanding what has already happened and applying that to future decisions.
+Right answers, usually come from research, which is just another name for understanding what has already happened and applying that to future decisions.

 Some of us really just want to help.
 If that’s the case, then we’re happy to spend our own time and money supporting others in the pursuit of their goals.
 It may be about providing employee development, supporting a manager’s project initiative, or some other form of service.
 Either way, for some of us, another person’s success is our reward.